 Video of the Day

-Use either a soft washcloth or a disposable cleansing cloth to gently wipe the peeling skin.
-This will remove any very loose pieces without harming the healthy skin underneath.
+Use either a soft washcloth or a disposable cleansing cloth to gently wipe or pat the peeling skin.
+This will remove any loose pieces without harming the healthy skin underneath.

-Moisturize the peeling skin.
-You need to restore the strength and flexibility of your damaged skin, so apply a lotion containing aloe vera to the peeling area.
-This will also minimize the total amount of skin that will peel.
+Applying a moisturizer might be one of the most important steps you take when it comes to caring for your skin.
+You need to restore the strength and flexibility of your damaged skin, so consider applying a lotion containing aloe vera to the peeling area.